augustus-somtochukwu-umeh/Educational-Facilities-in-Nigeria/README.md

 • Analyze the availability of educational infrastructure in Nigerian schools

-• Examine teacher distribution and student-to-teacher ratios
+• Examine teacher distribution and student enrollment across school types

-• Identify sanitation and facility gaps affecting learning environments

-• Explore the distribution of students across public, private, and faith-based schools

 • Highlight regional disparities in educational infrastructure